John Farley (pilot): Flying career

-Aa an aeronautical engineer and exceptional pilot, it came as a disappointment to Farley that following the 1957 Defence White Paper produced by Duncan Sandys, he had to settle for a ground tour.
+As an aeronautical engineer and exceptional pilot, it came as a disappointment to Farley that following the 1957 Defence White Paper produced by Duncan Sandys, he had to settle for a ground tour.

 This was despite having passed out from the Operational Conversion Unit on the Hawker Hunter.
 Eager to fly, this led to Farley sneaking into the office of the day fighter poster and highlighting his name on some of the posting forms whilst the officer was out playing sport.

 His reward was a posting to No. 4 Squadron RAF at RAF Jever, West Germany, for a tour on the Hunter.

 This was followed by a posting to the Central Flying School at RAF Cranwell where he became an instructor on the Jet Provost.

 Test Pilot

 In 1963 he was rewarded with the slot he most desired, that of a place at the Empire Test Pilots' School at RAE Farnborough, completing the course with a distinguished pass.

 He was posted to the Aerodynamics Research Flight at RAE Bedford which saw Farley renew his association with Ralph Maltby, who had been his apprentice master at the beginning of his career.
 During 1964 Farley was first introduced to the Hawker Siddeley P.1127 (later named the Harrier) which in turn led to 19 years of Harrier test flying.

 He then joined Hawker Aviationat BAe Dunsfold, as a company test pilot in 1967 He was appointed Deputy Chief Test Pilot in 1971 and Chief Test Pilot in 1978.

 In this capacity he began work on the development of the Sea Harrier, being the first pilot to test fly the aircraft (FRS.1 - XZ450) on August 20, 1978, following which, ten days later, Farley also became the first person to undertake a take off with the aid of the 'ski-jump'.

 Farley was then able to demonstrate the Sea Harrier to the general public at the 1978 Farnborough Airshow.